katzer/cordova-plugin-local-notifications/README.md

 Cordova Local-Notification Plugin
 =================================

-This was forked from Katzer's cordova-plugin-local-notifications and altered to implement the following features on Android:
-- Heads-Up Notifications
-- Action buttons
-- Updating notifications without re-firing the notification
-- Styles (bigtextview and inbox)

 The essential purpose of local notifications is to enable an application to inform its users that it has something for them — for example, a message or an upcoming appointment — when the application isn’t running in the foreground.<br>
 They are scheduled by an application and delivered on the same device.